unicode-org/message-format-wg/spec/syntax.md

 > > ```
 > >
 > > An exception to this is: whitespace inside a _pattern_ is **always** significant.

+> [!NOTE]
+> The MessageFormat 2 syntax assumes that each _message_ will be displayed
+> with a left-to-right display order
+> and be processed in the logical character order
+> while permitting the use of right-to-left characters in _identifiers_,
+> _literals_, and other values.
+> This can result in confusion when viewing the message
+> or in users incorrectly inserting controls that negatively affect the output
+> of the message.
+>
+> To assist with this, the syntax permits the use of various controls and
+> strongly-directional markers in both optional and required _whitespace_
+> in a _message_, as well was encouraging the use of isolating controls
+> with _expressions_ and _quoted patterns_.
+> See: [whitespace](#whitespace) (below) for more information.
+>
+> Additional restrictions or requirements might be added during the
+> Tech Preview to better manage bidirectional text.
+> Feedback on the creation and management of _messages_
+> containing bidirectional tokens is strongly desired.

 A _message_ can be a _simple message_ or it can be a _complex message_.